shawfdong/pyDHS/README.rst

 DCSS Communications
 ===================

-The beamline uses a distributed control system akin to a hub and spoke control model where the central hub is referred to as DCSS (Distributed Control System Server) and the spokes are called DHSs (Distributed Hardware Controlers).
+The beamline uses a distributed control system akin to a hub and spoke control model where the central hub is referred to as DCSS (Distributed Control System Server) and the spokes are called DHSs (Distributed Hardware Controllers).
 In order to write a new DHS we need to establish communications with DCSS.

 DCSS communicates with DHS using the ``xos`` protocol.
 All ``xos`` messages are prefixed with a 4 character code that will tell you about the the direction of the message.
 For example: